-"ID #" Line (Electronic Filing Only): If you are filing your report electronically, you may enter in this field the out-of-state committee's Federal Election Commission (FEC) identification number.
-If you do not have an FEC # for the out-of-state PAC or are not filing electronically with the Commission, you must provide other documentation as explained above.
+"ID #" Line (Electronic Filing Only): If you are filing your report electronically, you may enter in this field the out-of-state committee's FEC identification number.
+If you do not have an FEC ID # for the out-of-state PAC or are not filing electronically with the Commission, you must provide other documentation as explained above.

 - 6. CONTRIBUTOR ADDRESS: Enter the complete address of the contributor. - 7.
 AMOUNT OF CONTRIBUTION: Enter the exact amount of the contribution. - 8.
-PRINCIPAL OCCUPATION OR JOB TITLE: Candidates for and holders of statewide offices in the executive branch and candidates for and holders of legislative offices must disclose the principal occupation or job title of an individual from whom the candidate or officeholder has accepted contributions (including pledges) of \$1,010 or more during the reporting period.
-In other circumstances, filers are not required to report this information but may do so.
+CONTRIBUTOR'S PRINCIPAL OCCUPATION: Enter the principal occupation of the contributor.